gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/uvesafb.md

 and then make sure `{{ic|/etc/mkinitcpio.conf}}`{=mediawiki} includes `{{ic|modconf}}`{=mediawiki} in the `{{ic|HOOKS}}`{=mediawiki} array.

-To make changes take effect, [regenerate the initramfs](regenerate_the_initramfs "regenerate the initramfs"){.wikilink}
-and reboot the system.
+To make changes take effect, [regenerate the initramfs](regenerate_the_initramfs "wikilink") and reboot the system.

 ### Optimizing resolution {#optimizing_resolution}